OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

 3. Add the following markup to **popup.html**.
 Note:

-   - The page has a `<input>` where the user will enter their name and a button that will send the name to the page in the task pane where it will be displayed.
+   - The page has an `<input>` where the user will enter their name, and a button that will send this name to the task pane page where it will display.

    - The markup loads a script named **popup.js** that you will create in a later step.